ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-order.md

     autonumber
     participant bap AS Distributor
     participant bpp AS AMC/Aggregator
-    bap ->> bpp: `/init` w/ order details & fulfillment choice (onetime/swp) bpp ->> bap: `/on_init` w/ TnC & order in `CREATED` state
+    Note over bap, bpp: Distributor performs 2fa before confirming. <br /> Static terms cover this bap ->> bpp: `/init` w/ order details, fulfillment choice (onetime/swp) bpp ->> bap: `/on_init` w/ order in `CREATED` state
 ```
 ---

 ### Confirmation
 Buyer app sends all the details of the investor and the transaction and the selected payment option along with all the negotiated terms in the previous step.
-Buyer app takes a clickwrap consent from the investor on the TnC, performs 2fa and sends those details.

 Depending on the selected payment option, seller app responds with either a payment URL or order in accepted state.